SanghwaKo/GuideTour/README.md

 / More various sorting/filtering ways - by reviewers' country)

-Better UI (e.g. When the user set filters, there are fewer reviews.
-But the total page is still same.

-/ When there is no result, can show "no result")
+Better UI (e.g. When there is no result, can show "no result")